NiclasCedermalm/dxa-kickstart/README.md

 ===================================================

 This is bundled kickstart environment for the Digital Experience Accelerator (DXA) for Java.
-It contains the following:
+The kickstart environment is a bundled “all-in-one” environment containing the following:

 * Tomcat 8.x
-* DXA.Java
+* DXA.Java web application with all needed configuration
-* OData Preview Web Service
+* OData Preview web service
-* Tridion Deployer Service
+* SDL Tridion Deployer service
+* Hypersonic in-memory broker database

+Note: SDL does not support Hypersonic as content delivery database, so do not use this in a production setup.
+It should only be used for development and test purposes.

 ## Install the DXA kickstart environment